technical-margins/material-margins/docs/en/about/index.md

 ---
 tags:
-    - About me
+    - About
 icon: material/account-circle-outline
 hide:
   - feedback
+  - tags
 ---

-# About me
+# About

-Hello!
+### Hello from the Margins

 If you've found your way to this page, perhaps a little introduction is in order.
-I'm a technical writer at a French company, creating documentation for business software solutions.
-My work primarily involves making complex information clearer and more accessible for our users.
-Beyond simply delivering technical content, I'm driven to find innovative ways to make information more user-friendly, easier to understand, and more readily available.
+I'm a technical writer at a French software company, translating complex business solutions into human-readable language.
+My daily mission?
+To transform intricate technical landscapes into clear, navigable maps for users.

 <figure markdown="span">
     ![Avatar](https://gravatar.com/userimage/242531075/94f7fa36d4b7ca1b0baa7de927318925.jpeg?size=200){ class="image_cropper" }
 </figure>

-My background is somewhat unconventional – but isn't that often the case in technical writing?
-My path began with languages, East Asian studies, and literary translation, leading from academic research to technical documentation.
-This shift allowed me to combine my interest in technology with my linguistic skills.
-Today, this dual expertise shapes my approach to documentation, blending methodological rigour with a touch of creativity.
+### The Unconventional Path

+My background?
+A bit of an oddity.
+I started with languages, wandered through East Asian studies, and somehow landed in technical documentation.
+Not a traditional route, but then again, who follows traditional routes these days?

+### What This is About

+This blog isn't going to revolutionise the world of documentation.
+It's just a breathing space where formal technical writing exhales and something more personal inhales.
+Here, I'll unpack thoughts that don't fit neatly into user manuals.

-With *Technical Margins*, I take on a few technical explorations and share reflections on the edges of documentation, where formality gives way to thought and freer writing.
-A style quite distinct from my technical documentation, I assure you!
-In these margins, I unwind ideas, inspirations, and venture down paths less trodden.
+With *Technical Margins*, I'll take on some technical explorations and share reflections on the edges of documentation, where formality gives way to thought and freer writing.
+A style quite distinct from my technical communication, I assure you!

+### The Invitation

+Consider this an open invitation.
 Join the conversation if you're so inclined – the margins are a space for shared discoveries.
+They're a place for exploration, for conversations that meander between the structured and the spontaneous.
+If you're intrigued by the spaces where technical precision meets human narrative, you're welcome here.

+*The Margin Writer*

-!!! note "Disclaimer"
+!!! note "Just to be clear"
-    *This blog has no affiliation with my company.
-The views expressed here are solely my own.*
+    These musings are mine alone – not a corporate manifesto, corporate communication, or anything remotely official.
+My employer bears no responsibility for the occasional wandering thoughts that escape these margins.